hchilukuri1010/IDS2024F/quiz/quiz 5/README.md

 When did the first modern definition of Probability appear in history?
 +  It appeared in Frequentist Probability around the 1780s.

 What kinds of uncertainty exist in our experiments?
++  Aleatory Uncertainty
++  Epistemic Uncertainty

 Suppose there is a donkey outside the classroom.
 I ask you what you observe and tell me what you see.
 You tell me that you see a horse.
 What kind of uncertainty is involved in your observation?
++  Epistemic Uncertainty

-what are aesthetics in data visualization?
+What are aesthetics in data visualization?
 Name a few aesthetics that can appear in a data visualization.
++  Aesthetics in data visualization refer to the visual elements that represent data and aid in understanding patterns, trends, and relationships.
+Examples include position, color, size, and shape.

 Name the two major classes of aesthetics.
++  Primary Aesthetics
++  Secondary Aesthetics

 What is the difference between factors and levels?
++   Factors: Categorical variables in a dataset.
++   Levels: The unique categories within a factor.

 Name the two major types of data and provide an example for each category.
++ Quantitative data: Data that has measurable quantities.
+For example age, temperature, or grade.
++ Qualitative data: Data that is in groups.
+This includes types of fruits or regions on a map.

 What is the common name for variables holding data?
++  Data Attribute

 Provide examples of ordered and unordered data.
++  Ordered Data: Data with a meaningful sequence.
+Example: Education levels like undergrad, masters, PhD.
++  Unordered Data: Data with no inherent order.
+Examples are animals cats, dogs, mice, and birds.

 Name four different color scales and explain their most appropriate usage.
++  Sequential Color Scale: Used for visualizing data with a natural progression, such as temperature, population density, or elevation.
++  Diverging Color Scale: Ideal for showing data with deviations from a reference point, such as profit/loss or temperature anomalies.
++  Categorical Color Scale: Used for non-ordered categorical data, such as regions, product types, or political parties.
++  Perceptually Uniform Color Scale: Ideal for precise and accurate interpretation of data, especially for scientific visualizations or accessibility for colorblind users.

 Professional Data Scientists tend to avoid 3D plots in their visualizations.
 Why?